Here's Every Annoying Person You'll Meet at a Festival

-You know those glorious out-of-town buffet restaurants where you can pile up your plate with every cuisine known to man, all for £8.75?
+You know those glorious out-of-town buffet restaurants where you can pile up your plate with every cuisine known to man, all for ten bucks?
 That’s like going to a festival in 2015.
-Except instead of humid duck pancakes, watered down chicken tikka masala, and dehydrated chips, your plate (known in this scenario as the camping ground) is sodden with every different species of festival goer you can imagine (also it costs £200).
+Except instead of humid duck pancakes, watered-down chicken tikka masala, and dehydrated chips, your plate (known in this scenario as the camping ground) is sodden with every different species of festival-goer you can imagine (also it costs $300).

 Videos by VICE

 Thing is though, we’re all human; and being human, we’re all fundamentally flawed.
-It doesn’t matter if your wardrobe is Boo-hoo.com festival chic, Wavey Garms, or the clearing rack at Fat Face.
+It doesn’t matter if your wardrobe is ASOS festival chic, Karmaloop, or the clearing rack at Anthropologie.
 Nor does it matter if your iPod holds Pendulum’s back catalogue, Taylor Swift’s greatest hits, or the damp batter between Ben Howard and Alt J. The point is that you’re a human being who, at some point, has sucked to be around.
 We all have.
 So to reconcile you little shit bags, here’s a list of every annoying person you’ve ever been to a festival with.

 Continues below